Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sharing about holding quite a lot of "power" in the film crew and often accepting supporting and villain roles, Tien Ngoc frankly said:

-"I have been a production manager for VFC for many years, saying "power" is just a joke.
-In fact, no matter what position we are in, we always want to do the best for the film.
-Therefore, there is no way I will use my role to "take" or ask for roles.
+"I have been a production manager for VFC for many years, so saying "power" is just a joke.
+In reality, no matter what position we are in, we always want to do the best for the film.
+Therefore, there is no way I will use my position to "take" or ask for roles.

 I myself also want to create conditions for new actors, but sometimes the director feels that I am suitable for the role and assigns me.
 Even the fact that I often play the villain role is not because I want to, but because of the director's perception and evaluation and because of my "fate" with the roles.